Remembering the Type-3 Volkswagen Variant

 Remembering the Type-3 Volkswagen Variant 4

-The Variant measured 4,225 mm in length, 1,605 mm in width and 1,475 mm in height.
-For the sake of comparison it was even longer than the Toyota Probox (4,195 mm) and the E140 Toyota Fielder (4,220 mm) but obviously wasn’t as wider as the two (Probox/ Fielder: 1,695 mm).
+The VW Variant measured 4,225 mm in length, 1,605 mm in width, and 1,475 mm in height.
+For the sake of comparison it was even longer than the Toyota Probox (4,195 mm) and the E140 Toyota Fielder (4,220 mm) but obviously wasn’t as wide as the two (Probox/ Fielder: 1,695 mm).

 Related: Remembering the Datsun Bluebird from the 1960s

-The Variant was a huge car and quite spacious too, however all the Type-3 versions, including the Variant were 2-door vehicles, which means access to the second row seats was possible by collapsing the front row seats.
-Still the cabin was quite ambient and there were huge windows all around resulting in very few blind spots for the driver and for the passengers, well.. a lot to look around.
+The Variant was a huge car and quite spacious too, however, all the Type-3 versions, including the Variant were 2-door vehicles, which means access to the second-row seats was possible by collapsing the front row seats.
+Still, the cabin was quite ambient and there were huge windows all around resulting in very few blind spots for the driver and for the passengers, well.. a lot to look around.

 Related: Toyota Corona RT40- A Forgotten Glory